Editorial Philosophy

 Glavcot Insights examines businesses from the perspective of a long-term owner.

-Our work is guided by first-principles thinking: examining how a business is structured, how incentives are aligned, how capital is allocated, and how durable the economics are across different conditions and cycles.
+Our work is guided by first-principles thinking — examining business structure, incentive alignment, capital allocation, and the durability of economics across cycles.

-Importantly, not every analysis is meant to arrive at ownership.
+Importantly, not every analysis is meant to arrive at the same conclusion.

 Glavcot does not provide financial or investment advice.
 Our objective is to provide a thinking framework — one that helps readers form their own judgments with clarity, discipline, and intellectual honesty.